WallCaster/WallCaster/doc/analysis-report.md

 ### 2.3.6 - Set-up RaspberryPi

-> As an admin I can setup the raspberry pi to connect to the right wifi network so that it can access the website
+> As an admin I can setup the raspberry pi to connect to the right network so that it can access the website

 <br/>